 Prepare for a career in family medicine

-The Department of Family Medicine welcomed our first class of 3-Year Primary Care Track students in 2017.
+The Department of Family and Community Medicine welcomed our first class of 3-Year Primary Care Track students in 2017.
 The Primary Care Track (PCT) program is intended for students interested in a career in family medicine.
 Students who successfully graduate from the PCT program will be offered acceptance into the OSU Family Medicine Residency Program.

 - The core curricular objectives of the PCT program are identical to the college’s four-year tract, the Lead.
 Serve.
 Inspire curriculum.